what3words/w3w-swift-wrapper/README.md

 ```
 ### Usage

 Calls to the API are done thourgh a shared singleton.
 Also, each call takes a completion block as the last parameter.
 This allows Swift's trailing closure syntax to be used.
-If there was a problem with any call, it will be indicated in the error object.
+The return values are helper objects containing the relevant values.
+If there was a problem with any call, it will be indicated by the error object.
 Eg:

 ```
 W3wGeocoder.shared.convertToCoordinates(words: "index.home.raft") { (result, error) in